 G).
 A semi-annual budget must be submitted in writing by the ASC officers and subcommittee chairpersons at the May and November ASC, accompanied by a summary of the actual expenses of the previous period of one (1) year prior to be approved by the ASC at the May and November ASC meeting.

-A prudent reserve shall be kept, made-up of 2 months percentage of 33%, of each subcommittee ands officer’s budget.
+A prudent reserve shall be kept, made-up of one month operating expense for prudent reserve.
 All funds over that shall be forwarded to the RSC Treasurer.

 Any Funds not budgeted shall be forwarded to the RSC Treasurer.
 This should not be less than $50.00 per month.